The Storebro Royal Cruiser 420 Baltic was developed in parallel with the SRC 380 Biscay

 In 1993 the Biscay variant was introduced.
 It was based on the layout of the Baltic, but had no aft cabin.
-She was in fact the successor of the SRC 40 Biscay.
-In 1997 she was replaced by the SRC 430 Biscay.
+She was in fact the successor of the SRC 40 Biscay

 The layout of the SRC 420 Baltic corresponded to the SRC 400 Baltic.
 The interior layout was identical and the structure resembles that of the SRC 400 astounding.
 Only the flying bridge has been completely redesigned.
 Side panels on the height of the deck covered the still clearly visible step to aft deck on the SRC 400 (Although these panels were already part of the first drafts of the SRC 400).
 Also, the air intake for the engine compartment on the first drawings corresponded to the SRC 400.